shivannis/xandr-docs-public/xandr-docs/articles/invest/nielsen-dar-audience-profile-report.md

 ---
-Title : Nielsen Digital Ad Ratings - Audience Profile Report Description : The **Nielsen Digital Ad Ratings (DAR) - Audience Profile Report** gives you insight into your line item's impressions and the demographies they're coming from.
+title: Microsoft Invest - Nielsen Digital Ad Ratings - Audience Profile Report
+description: Use this report to get an insight into your line item's impressions and the demographies they're coming from.
 ---

-# Nielsen Digital Ad Ratings - Audience Profile Report
+# Microsoft Invest - Nielsen Digital Ad Ratings - Audience Profile Report

 The **Nielsen Digital Ad Ratings (DAR) - Audience Profile Report** gives you insight into your line item's impressions and the demographies they're coming from.

-## Time Frame
+## Time frame

 Available time ranges include: